 The increased number of gates a skier must pass through in Super G slows them down a bit and makes it a little more technical, even though it is still classified as a speed event.

 Super G skiers still have a fairly long ski but it will have more of a sidecut that creates a better turning radius.
 A downhill racecourse is longer than a Super G course and also has a more significant vertical drop.

 Downhill courses also start on a slope in order to create additional speed, while Super G courses begin on a flatter plane that allows for slightly lower speeds.
 That then creates a focus on technique.

 Have you ever tried Downhill or Super G skiing?
 What is your favorite Olympic skiing event?
-Let us know in the comments below!
+Let me know in the comments below!